Siege of Sevastopol (1941–1942): Casualties and aftermath

 The Germans claimed that over 90,000 Red Army soldiers had been taken prisoner, and a greater number killed.
 This claim appears to be overstated as, according to Soviet sources, the Soviet garrison defending Sevastopol totaled 106,000 men at the start of the siege plus 3,000 reinforcements during the attack.
 Further, it is known that 25,157 persons were evacuated, the overwhelming majority either wounded soldiers or officers evacuated on Stalin's orders.

+Soviet records for Sevastopol indicated that the Red Army had lost 156,800 "irrecoverable losses" (killed and captured) between 30 December 1941, and 9 July 1942, plus another 53,601 sick and wounded.

+The German victory had proven costly, with over 25,000 men killed in action of a total of 70,000 total casualties from 11th Army, including some 2,000 officers.
+The 250-day siege had also required massive expenditures in ammunition, with Axis forces using nearly 50,000 tons of artillery shells to clear the port, some 100 trainloads.

 Romania's contribution was honored when the Crimea Shield in gold was first bestowed upon Marshal Ion Antonescu on 3 July 1942.
 It was awarded to him in Bucharest by Manstein, on Hitler's behalf.
 The second and last Golden Krimschild was awarded to Manstein himself, on 24 November 1942.